 Overall, it’s excellently built, there are no issues with durability.

 The Manfrotto 294 A3 tripod has three-section legs, which are 60 cm long when closed up.
-The maximum height of the tripod, as mentioned, is 169 cm with the centre column (35 cm long) fully extended.
+The maximum height of the tripod, as mentioned, is 169 cm with the center column (35 cm long) fully extended.

 There’s a two-way switch on the top of the legs that enables them to open up more than by default.
 Its lowest setting with the three legs spread out fully is around 40 cm, which is not groundbreakingly good.
 Many tripods are capable of going much lower.